jit-talukdar/phaser-angular-7/README.md

 ```

-7. In your tsconfig.json File add `"scripthost"` in lib array otherwise ActiveXObject error will encounter.
+7. In your tsconfig.json file add `"scripthost"` in lib array otherwise ActiveXObject error will encounter.
 ```json
 "lib": [
   "es2018",